dubzzz/dubzzz.github.io/drafts/Property_based_testing.md

 In other words, without any precise knowledge of the shape and content of the strings `a`, `b` and `c` I can surely say that `b` is a substring of `a + b + c`.

-The executor understanding of a property can be summurized as:
+The executor understanding of a property can be summarized as:

 |Property   |Executor understanding |
 |-----------|-----------------------|